gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/templates/cortexm.md

 ## Overview

-The GNU ARM Eclipse Plug-ins provide template support for some of the most popular processor, but it is not reasonable to expect support for all existing ones.
-For the processors not supported by the specific templates, the GNU ARM Eclipse Plug-ins still provide a method to create projects, using the generic Cortex-M template.
+The GNU MCU Eclipse Plug-ins provide template support for some of the most popular processor, but it is not reasonable to expect support for all existing ones.
+For the processors not supported by the specific templates, the GNU MCU Eclipse Plug-ins still provide a method to create projects, using the generic Cortex-M template.

 ## Requirements